Spanish legal translation

 WILLS AND SUCCESSION

-Grants of Probate
+Grants of Probate (E&W)

 Deeds of variation

-Certificates of good standing
+Certificates of naturalisation

-Certificates of incorporation
+Certificates of residence

 The list above is non-exclusive, so get in touch by email, even if your document is not included in the examples.
 I will carefully assess your document to confirm whether it is something I can take on myself.
 If not, I may be able to recommend a trusted colleague.